hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/writings_prose_and_poems/452_the_story_of_boy_gopala.md

 "O mother!
-I am so afraid to go to school through the woods alone; other boys have servants or somebody to bring them to school or take them home — why cannot I have someone to bring me home?" — thus said Gopâla, a little Brahmin boy, to his mother one winter afternoon when he was getting ready for school.
+I am so afraid to go to school through the woods alone; other boys have servants or somebody to bring them to school or take them home — why cannot I have someone to bring me home?" — thus said Gopāla, a little Brahmin boy, to his mother one winter afternoon when he was getting ready for school.
 The school hours were in the morning and afternoon.
 It was dark when the school closed in the afternoon, and the